skule/bylaws/bylaw-3.md

 ## Campaign Assistants
 1. A Campaign Assistant is any person asked by a candidate to help, as a volunteer, in their campaign.
-   1. A candidate may have a maximum of one (1) campaign assistant.
+   1. A candidate may have a maximum of one (1) Campaign Assistant.
+   1. A person may not serve as a Campaign Assistant for more than one candidate in the same election cycle.
 1. Campaign Assistants must be Members.
-1. Campaign Assistants may not be Members of the EngSoc Board of Directors, EngSoc Officers, or UTSU Executives.
+1. Campaign Assistants may not be:
+   1. Members of the EngSoc Board of Directors
+   1. EngSoc Officers
+   1. UTSU Executives
+   1. Candidates for positions for which Campaign Assistants are permitted in the same election cycle (e.g. elected positions)
-1. Campaign Assistants may not be incumbent in the role in which their candidate is running for.
+   1. The incumbent in the role for which their candidate is running
 1. Candidates must submit the information of their Campaign Assistant (Name, Discipline/Year, and Student Number) to the CRO prior to the Campaign Assistant performing any duties of the role.
 1. Candidates are expected to ensure their Campaign Assistants are aware of and comply with the rules of the election.
 1. Any violation of the rules by the Campaign Assistant is understood to be a violation on behalf of the candidate.